 There are three types:

-- Pleural mesothelioma is the most common form.
-It affects the pleura, or the lining around the lungs.
+Pleural mesothelioma: This is the most common form.
+It affects the pleura, the lining around the lungs.

-- Peritoneal mesothelioma is the second most common form.
+Peritoneal mesothelioma: This is the second most common form.
 It attacks the lining of the abdomen, called the peritoneum.

-- Pericardial mesothelioma is the rarest form.
-It affects the protective layer of the heart.
+Pericardial mesothelioma: This is the rarest form.
+It affects the protective layer of the heart, called the pericardium.

 - shortness of breath